ziqizhang/jate/README.md

 For details of how to use JATE, please follow the wiki on the JATE website.

+**To cite JATE:**
+Zhang, Z., Gao, J., Ciravegna, F. 2016.
+JATE 2.0: Java Automatic Term Extraction with Apache Solr.
+To appear: Proceedings of the 10th Language Resources and Evaluation Conference, May 2016, Portorož, Slovenia

 **If you are after the old JATE 1.11 previously hosted on Google Code Project, you can download it from [here].
-However the old version is no longer supported**
+However the old version is no longer supported.
+To cite the old version, please use instead:** Zhang, Z., Iria, J., Brewster, C., and Ciravegna, F. 2008.
+A Comparative Evaluation of Term Recognition Algorithms.
+In Proceedings of The 6th Language Resources and Evaluation Conference, May 2008, Marrakech, Morocco.